amih/META_II/README.md

     eosio-cpp demo111.cpp

- * The auto increment version has a bug: remove the comma before the first parameter in the INSERT action.
+    // The auto increment version has a bug: remove the comma before the first parameter in the INSERT action.
 TODO: extend the compiler to handle this case.
- * this will compile the file and output a demo111.wasm and demo111.abi which can be uploaded to a blockchain account.
+    // this will compile the file and output a demo111.wasm and demo111.abi which can be uploaded to a blockchain account.
- * start a temporary blockchain just for testing, using:
+    // start a temporary blockchain just for testing, using:

-    nodeos -e -p eosio --plugin eosio::producer_plugin --plugin eosio::producer_api_plugin --plugin eosio::chain_api_plugin --plugin eosio::http_plugin --plugin eosio::history_plugin --plugin eosio::history_api_plugin --filter-on="*" --access-control-allow-origin='*' --contracts-console --http-validate-host=false --verbose-http-errors > nodeos.log 2>&1 & echo $! > "eosd.pid"
+    //nodeos -e -p eosio --plugin eosio::producer_plugin --plugin eosio::producer_api_plugin --plugin eosio::chain_api_plugin --plugin eosio::http_plugin --plugin eosio::history_plugin --plugin eosio::history_api_plugin --filter-on="*" --access-control-allow-origin='*' --contracts-console --http-validate-host=false --verbose-http-errors > nodeos.log 2>&1 & echo $! > "eosd.pid"

     curl http://localhost:8888/v1/chain/get_info | jq
     cleos get info